sunidhitandel/LilResNets/README.md

 ## 🔧 Training Components

 ### Data Augmentation
-We implemented and tested multiple augmentation strategies:
+I implemented and tested multiple augmentation strategies:

 1. **CutMix**
    - Replaces a patch from one image with another